jostylr/event-when/README.md

 The simplest example of a handler is a function, but it could also be an action name, event string to be emitted, a Handler object, or an array of such things that could also contain arrays of the form `[that, fun, arg]` where `that` is the context, `fun` is the function to fire, and `arg` is some data to be passed into the third argument of `fun`.
 The first two arguments of `fun` are the data for the event and the emitter itself; there is a fourth argument that is the event string itself (which is surprisingly useful at times).

-* .emit(str event, [obj data], [str timing] ).
+* .emit(str event, [obj data] ).
 Invokes all attached functions to Event, passing in the Data object, emitter object itself, and event string as the three arguments to the attached functions.
-The third argument in `.emit` can take arguments of
-	 * "immediate" Invokes the handlers for the emit immediately, before already queued events/handlers fire.
-	 * "now" Queues the event and its current list of handlers for firing.
-Removing handlers to the event after the emit but before they fire will not affect the handlers that are fired.
-	 * "soon"  Queues the event and loads the handlers for firing when it is the event's turn.
-This is the default behavior and is reasonable.
-Note that if in firing this event's handlers, the handlers get removed, they will still fire.
-	 * "later" The event gets processed after nextTick/setTimeout (nodejs/browser)
+* .later(str event, [obj data], [bool first] ).
+Queues the event for emitting on next tick (or so).
+If first is true, then it puts the event ahead of others in line for emitting.
+Other than timing, same as .emit.
 * .when([fired events], Handler,  options ) This has similar semantics as emit except the [fired events] array has a series of events that must occur (any order) before this event is emitted.
 The object data of each fired event is merged in with the others for the final data object -- the original is archived in the data object under `_archive`.
 This method returns a [tracker object](#tracker-object).

 	 Each fired event could be an array consisting of [event, number of times, bool first].
 This allows for waiting for multiple times (such as waiting until a user clicks a button 10 times to intervene with anger management).